JunfengYang/yjf-site/content/post/postgres_file_vfd.md

 #thumbnailImage: //example.com/image.jpg
 ---

 I'm reading the Postgres storage code recently.
-I'll pust some note onto this site.
+I'll pust some notes onto this site.

 This note is about the VFD(virtual file descriptor).